apache/incubator-devlake-website/versioned_docs/version-v0.16/GettingStarted/DockerComposeSetup.md

 ## Launch DevLake

-Commands written `like this` are to be run in your terminal or pasted in the web browser.

 1. Download `docker-compose.yml` and `env.example` from the [latest release](https://github.com/apache/incubator-devlake/releases/tag/v0.16.1-beta1) into a folder.
 2. Rename `env.example` to `.env`.
 For Mac/Linux users, please run `mv env.example .env` in the terminal.
 This file contains the environment variables that the Devlake server will use.
 Additional ones can be found in the compose file(s).
 3. Run `docker-compose up -d` if the version of Docker Desktop is too low to use `docker compose up -d`.